lvchen727/Algorithms-for-Computational-Biology/README.md

 - hmmDecodeAssignment.m : Implemented the Viterbi algorithm for HMM decoding.
 - hmmPosteriorDecodeAssignment.m : Implemented Baum-Welch algorithm for unsupervised parameter estimation.
 - alignment-Dist-1.1.m : Implemented the Smith-Waterman algorithm for local alignment of two DNA sequences.
+- repressionSimulation-Dist-1.0.m : Simulated a system of any number of interacting repressors.